-From Global Supply Chain, Religious gatherings, schools, manufacturing industries, retail stores, recreation centers, the aviation, shipping to public shops, none is spared as the impact of COVID-19 pandemic on the global economy continues to bite harder.
+From Global Supply Chain, Religious gatherings, schools, manufacturing industries, retail stores, recreation centres, aviation, and shipping to public shops, none is spared as the impact of Covid-19 pandemic on the global economy continues to bite harder.
 This could cost the world 2.7 trillion dollars as global GDP drops to 1.2% Year on Year (Bloomberg News).
 Industrial sales have dropped by over 80%, while global passenger traffic has dropped by more than 90%.

-The drastic reduction in oil prices has stimulated a sense of insecurity and panic across the globe and here in Nigeria, it has precipitated lower dollar revenue, shortage of dollar due to reliance on oil revenue and a direct threat to investment in the oil sector if the situation persists for a longer period of time.
-Investors are holding their money; the dollar is now scarce; naira has been devalued bringing about widespread pessimism and fear of another economic recession shortly after exiting one.
+The drastic reduction in oil prices has stimulated a sense of insecurity and panic across the globe, and here in Nigeria, it has precipitated lower dollar revenue, a shortage of dollars due to reliance on oil revenue and a direct threat to investment in the oil sector if the situation persists for a longer period of time.
+Investors are holding their money; the dollar is now scarce; the naira has been devalued, bringing about widespread pessimism and fear of another economic recession shortly after exiting one.

-Under-developed countries (Like Nigeria) are worse hit from a stronger dollar FOREX.
+Under-developed countries (Like Nigeria) are worse hit by a stronger dollar FOREX.
 While governments in most are cutting taxes and reducing interest rates, the story is not the same elsewhere.